filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/ipc-agent/index.md

 [2023-03-30T17:00:25Z INFO  ipc_agent::cli::commands::manager::list_subnets] /root/t01003 - status: 0, collateral: 2 FIL, circ.supply: 0.0 FIL
 ```

-In the current implementation of IPC the gateway actor is deployed as a system actor on the default addres `t064`, so whenever one of the IPC commands requests the address of the gateway actor you can use that value.
+In the current implementation of IPC the gateway actor is deployed as a system actor on the default address `t064`, so whenever one of the IPC commands requests the address of the gateway actor you can use that value.

 ### Mining in a subnet